 She has been a CEO in metro Melbourne and regional Victoria and in both the private and public health sectors.
 Her most recent role was Chief Executive Officer of Bairnsdale Regional Health Service.
 In that role she was appointed to both the Health Innovation Reform Council and the Victorian Expert Panel on Aboriginal Health.

 Her board roles include the Continence Foundation of Australia, East Gippsland Water Corporation and the East Gippsland Marketing Board.

 While Therese has primarily worked in the health sector, she has also had significant involvement in local government as both a Councillor and General Manager and also worked as a consultant providing strategic and innovative solutions to challenges with business, change management, health planning and design, people and systems thinking.

-Committees: Audit, Risk and Finance Committee (Chair), Director Independent Selection and Remuneration Committee
+Committees: Director Independent Selection and Remuneration Committee (Chair), CEO Performance and Remuneration Committee.

 As a Gippslander (born and educated in Latrobe Valley), Julie fully supports strong local primary healthcare, especially important to more marginalised populations and individuals experiencing disadvantage.